contentful/slash-developers/docs/concepts/sync.md

 The Sync API allows you to keep a local copy of all content of a Space up-to-date via delta updates.

 Synchronizing content greatly improves the user experience of applications.
 Mobile data connections can be slow and have a very high latency compared to broadband internet connections.
-When apps sync content to the device and access it from a local database (e.g. CoreData, LocalStorage, SQLite) data access is much faster and apps can provide a much better user experience.
+When apps sync content to the device and access it from a local database (e.g. Core Data, LocalStorage, SQLite) data access is much faster and apps can provide a much better user experience.

 Without a Sync API, applications require an ongoing internet connection and constantly download all data in each synchronization, including content they already knew about.
 This wastes a lot of mobile data and time, especially when syncing on cellular data.